LukaszMalucha/Linkedin-Analytics/readme.md

 ## Project Description

-Django interface for LinkedIn data extraction.
-Easily adjustable functionality, with REST API.
+Django interface for LinkedIn API data extraction.
+Easily adjustable functionality, with REST API backend and Vue.js frontend.
 Database hosts Irish companies (location: Ireland) from three sectors: financial, IT & education.
 Find out more with statistical data dashboard about a sector or search for more information regarding chosen company.